rikhuijzer/phd-thesis/chapters/4.typ

 In other words, the simplified representation is not the same as the model that will be used for decision making.
 This is problematic for researchers and practitioners because the simplification could hide issues related to safety, fairness (e.g., biases), and reliability
 @doshi2017towards @barredo2020explainable.
+This is especially important in the context of selection, where wrong decisions can have a lasting impact on the individual.

 Apart from predictive performance and explainability, the stability of models is also an important aspect.
 A stable model is defined as a model which leads to similar conclusions for small changes to data @yu2013stability.